StevenRice99/Fusion-IK/readme.md

 # Overview

-Fusion IK: Solving Inverse Kinematics with Evolution and Deep Learning.
+Fusion IK: Solving Inverse Kinematics using a Hybridized Deep Learning and Evolutionary Approach

 # Setup